A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 Mausoleum of General San Martín

-In the third chapel to the right of the central nave, you’ll find the mausoleum of General San Martín.
+It is in the third chapel to the right of the central nave.

 The three women standing guard at the base represent Argentina, Chile, and Peru: the three countries liberated by San Martín.